Skip to main content

 Linkup /fetch integration guide

 You are integrating the Linkup /fetch API: a real-time page content extractor.
 Given a URL, it returns clean LLM-ready markdown.
-Optional JavaScript rendering is available for client-side-rendered pages, along with optional raw HTML and image URL extraction.
-Limits: pages up to 20 MB, HTML only.
-Latency: ~1s.
+Optional JavaScript rendering is available for client-side-rendered pages, along with optional raw HTML and image URL extraction. "pro" delivers significantly higher success rates on hard-to-retrieve pages.
+Limits: HTML up to 20 MB, PDF up to 100 MB.
+HTML and PDF only.
+Latency is typically ~1s.

 When to use it